tiagotunes/myfm_app_deleted/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+---

+## Models

+### Users
+When you open the app for the first time, the first thing you need to do is to create your profile.
+For that, you need a name, a country, and a birthdate.

+    CREATE TABLE Users(
+        id INTEGER PRIMARY KEY,
+        name TEXT NOT NULL,
+        country TEXT NOT NULL,
+        birthDate TEXT NOT NULL
+    );